sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## The Dataset

 The dataset consisted of an archive of sales listings from a popular, underground marketplace known as 'Evolution'.
-Listings were originally scraped from the Evolution website by a [psuedo-anonymous hacker](http://www.gwern.net), at semi-regular intervals between January 2014 and March 2015.
-The full archives raw HTML format from a publicly available archive: <http://www.gwern.net/Black-market%20archives>
+Sales listings were originally scraped from the Evolution website by a [psuedo-anonymous hacker](http://www.gwern.net), at semi-regular intervals between January 2014 and March 2015, and can be d from a publicly available archive: <http://www.gwern.net/Black-market%20archives>

 ## Cleaning the Data

-I first extracted only the raw HTML files from the .tarball archive, ignoring image files, configuration files, etc. In total, the Evolution dataset contained approximately ~500,000 product listings over the time period covered by the archive.
-I then set about requires mutliple processing tools and a little patience.
+I began by extracting the raw HTML files from the archive, ignoring configuration files, image files etc. In total, the Evolution dataset contained approximately ~15GB of raw HTML or ~500,000 product listings over the time period covered by the archive.

+I then set about processing tools and a little patience.
 This process was hampered by changes in page format at a number of points in the site's history.
 I employed standard Python packages (e.g., Beautiful Soup, Pandas) to extract and organize relevant information from individual listings.
 For example, vendor ID was extracted for each listing:

 ```python
 soup = BeautifulSoup(current_listing, 'html.parser')